 By inserting fine, sterile needles into specific points on the body, an acupuncturist is able to stimulate and activate the movement of Qi and blood.
 When qi and blood begin to travel freely throughout the body, balance and normal function are restored and PMS symptoms are alleviated.
 Acupuncture restores hormonal balance and provides deep relaxation to help reduce stress, ultimately encouraging and supporting greater health and wellbeing of both body and mind.

 A practitioner may also recommend lifestyle changes such as eating a nourishing, organic, whole foods diet, getting regular aerobic exercise and adequate sleep, enjoying warm baths, supplementing the diet with vitamins and herbs, and practicing deep relaxation exercises such as meditation, breathing exercises, or Yoga.

-Whether you suffer from PMS symptoms on an occasional or a monthly basis, acupuncture and Chinese medicine can offer a safe, natural and effective approach to alleviating the symptoms.
+Whether you suffer from PMS symptoms on an occasional or a monthly basis, acupuncture and Chinese medicine can offer a natural and painless approach to alleviating the symptoms.
 Acupuncture and Chinese medicine may hold the key to a healthier, balanced, PMS-free life.